How Often Should You Unload Your CCW Pistol?

 Incorporate CCW magazines as part of routine maintenance

-Routine firearm maintenance should include all loaded and unloaded magazines.
+Routine firearm maintenance should include all loaded and unloaded magazines (yes even the ones you carry in your magazine carriers).
 It's always good practice to clean a weapon after it's been fired at the range.
 It also makes just as much sense to include the magazine as a part of the weapon system.
 Leave it out and it's like not cleaning the barrel.
 Plus, it's an opportunity to unload each clip, check the spring, and then reload it back up again.
 This ensures when your clips are stored, you're confident that they will do their part as long as you do yours.

 Cycle rounds through with a clearing barrel